-The best way to prevent TB in correctional facilities is to identify latent TB infection and treat it before it poses a threat.
+Inmates and staff in correctional facilities are at an increased risk for TB infection.
+The best way to prevent TB transmission in these facilities is to identify latent TB infection (LTBI) and treat it before it poses a threat.

 Streamline TB testing with QuantiFERON-TB Gold Plus

 QuantiFERON-TB Gold testing was introduced in New York City jails in 2011, replacing tuberculin skin testing (TST) which had been associated with substantial incomplete screening rates.
 In a published study of 35,090 persons, Katyal et al. reported that QFT testing in NYC jails yielded 6.3% positive, 93.4% negative, and 0.2% indeterminate results – and concluded that IGRA-based testing should be recommended in correctional settings (3).

 In a separate 2016 study of 351 subjects tested with both QFT and the TB skin test at a Texas jail, Nijhawan et al. reported that the cost per LTBI case detected was nearly three times higher for TST than QFT-GIT ($1247 v $460; 4).

 We found a substantially higher rate of QFT-GIT positivity compared to TST… QFT-GIT as an initial screening tool was more time-efficient, and had four-fold fewer labor costs.

 - Improves screening efficiency and reduces program costs (3)